Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: Introduction

 However, there is still no consensus on how DM modifies the spacetime geometry in the vicinity of a BH.
-A number of studies adopt the simplifying assumption of a vacuum spacetime~\cite{Hou:2018bar,Konoplya:2019sns,Jusufi:2020cpn,Liu:2021xfb,Xu:2017bpz,Liu:2024qso,He:2024amh},
+A number of studies adopt the simplifying assumption of a vacuum spacetime~\cite{Jusufi:2019ltj,Toshmatov:2025rln,Xu:2018wow,Konoplya:2025ect,Hou:2018bar,Konoplya:2019sns,Jusufi:2020cpn,Pantig:2022toh,Liu:2023xtb,Molla:2025yoh,Molla:2023yxn,Liu:2021xfb,Xu:2017bpz,Liu:2024qso,He:2024amh,Myung:2025cxu,Ali:2025ney,Ma:2022jsy},

 effectively modeling the region around the BH as being oblivious to the presence of DM.
 It has been argued that this approximation captures the essential physical behavior of more general treatments~\cite{Xu:2018wow}.
-In contrast, Cardoso \textit{et al.}~\cite{Cardoso:2021wlq} used the \textit{Einstein cluster} to model the (dark) matter distributions around a BH in a galaxy, which leads to a spacetime geometry that explicitly violates condition \eqref{gtt} due to the zero pressure matter distribution.
+This approach was recently criticized in Ref.~\cite{Bolokhov:2025zva}, as the metric is inconsistent with the intended matter distribution.
+In contrast, Cardoso \textit{et al.}~\cite{Cardoso:2021wlq} used the \textit{Einstein cluster} to model the (dark) matter distributions around a BH in a galaxy, which leads to a spacetime geometry that explicitly violates condition \eqref{gtt} due to the zero radial pressure matter distribution.
 This distinction raises the question: Does the simplified metric approximation adequately capture the observational signatures expected from a more complete Einstein cluster description of DM in the strong field regime?